-The new World of Hyatt Credit Card offers a sign-up bonus of 60,000 points, which covers two nights.
+The new World of Hyatt Credit Card offers a sign-up bonus of 50,000 points after spending just $3,000 in 3 months, which covers two nights.

 The points and cash rate of 12,500 + $150 is also an exceptional value, too.
 I would not recommend spending an extra 8,000 points per night for a free night with Grand Club access.

 There is a $35 nightly resort fee (waived on full points bookings), which includes free self parking, wifi/fitness center access, etc. Here’s everything that’s included in the resort fee.